Multi-Scale Spectral Attention Module-based Hyperspectral Segmentation in Autonomous Driving Scenarios: Current State of HSI in AD Scenarios

 \subsection{HSI-based Semantic Segmentation in ADAS/AD}

-Compared to other domains such as remote sensing, the application of deep learning-based HSI analysis in ADAS/AD is still in its early stages, as summarized in Table \ref{tab:LitAndWorkOn_HSI}.
+Compared to other domains such as remote sensing, the application of deep learning-based HSI analysis in ADAS/AD is still in its early stages, as summarized in Table~\ref{tab:LitAndWorkOn_HSI}.
 The earlier studies cited in this table primarily focused on dataset generation and initial evaluation, with limited deep learning applications.
 More recent research (2024) began to emphasize comprehensive evaluation across multiple datasets and to leverage advanced deep learning models.
-For example, Arnold et al. \cite{arnold2024spectralzoom} proposed Wandering Patches with AM and Vision Transformer-based Segmentation where they evaluated HyKo-VIS only.
-Theisen et al. \cite{theisen2024hs3} introduced ‘HS3-Bench’ providing a standardized evaluation framework, establishing baseline performances for semantic segmentation models (SSM) by evaluating DeepLabv3+ \cite{chen2017deeplab} and UNet on HyKo-VIS, HSI-Drive, and H-City.
-Shah et al. \cite{shah2024hyperspectral} provided a comprehensive evaluation of the prominent baseline SSMs including DeepLabv3+, HRNet \cite{sun2019high}, PSPNet \cite{zhao2017pyramid} and UNet along with AM-based UNet variants such as Convolution-based Attention Module (CBAM) \cite{woo2018cbam} and Coordinate Attention (CA) \cite{dang2021coordinate}.
+For example, Theisen et al.~\cite{theisen2024hs3} introduced ‘HS3-Bench’, providing a standardized evaluation framework, establishing baseline performances for semantic segmentation models (SSM) by evaluating DeepLabv3+~\cite{chen2017deeplab} and UNet on HyKo-VIS, HSI-Drive, and H-City.
+Shah et al.~\cite{shah2024hyperspectral} provided a comprehensive evaluation of the prominent baseline SSMs, including DeepLabv3+, HRNet~\cite{sun2019high}, PSPNet~\cite{zhao2017pyramid}, and UNet, along with AM-based UNet variants such as Convolution-based Attention Module (CBAM)~\cite{woo2018cbam} and Coordinate Attention (CA)~\cite{dang2021coordinate}.
 These efforts show the growing emphasis on the use of HSI for ADAS/AD and its potential in overall scene understanding.

-Recent research highlights several key challenges in leveraging HSI for ADAS/AD applications such as: (1) The highly dynamic nature of driving scenarios makes spectral feature extraction more complex compared to relatively static applications like remote sensing \cite{shah2024hyperspectral}.
-(2) Existing deep learning-based methods often benefit more from RGB, suggesting that current architectures do not optimally exploit the rich spectral data \cite{shen4560035urban}.
-(3) The limited availability of annotated HSI datasets for ADAS/AD scenarios constrains the development of robust spectral feature extraction methods \cite{shah2024hyperspectral}.
+Recent research highlights several key challenges in leveraging HSI for ADAS/AD applications, such as: (1) The highly dynamic nature of driving scenarios makes spectral feature extraction more complex compared to relatively static applications like remote sensing~\cite{shah2024hyperspectral}.
+(2) Existing deep learning-based methods often benefit more from RGB, suggesting that current architectures do not optimally exploit the rich spectral data~\cite{shen4560035urban}.
+(3) The limited availability of annotated HSI datasets for ADAS/AD scenarios constrains the development of robust spectral feature extraction methods~\cite{shah2024hyperspectral}.